nikolakupresanin/Green-Desing/README.md

 # Green-Desing
-Simple Deskotp web page with Html and Scss  - no responsive
+Simple Deskotp web page with Html and Scss  - no responsive for mobile devices